aryan-mrrobot/Burp-Extension/README.md

 3. Configure scan options (Reflected XSS, CSP Bypass, WAF Bypass)
 4. Click "Start Scan" to begin testing

+### Parameter Probing

+1. In the Scanner tab, locate the "Parameter Discovery" panel
+2. Enable "Probe common parameter names" to test additional parameters when needed
+3. Edit the wordlist to include names like `q`, `name`, `id`, etc. (newline, space, or comma‑separated)
+4. The scanner will add these parameters to the test set and associate them with the current page

 ### Payload Management

 1. Go to the Payloads tab